Serguc/recovery_device_Blackview_MEGA_1/README.md

-##  Recovery tree of Blackview MEGA 1
+##  Android device tree for Tablet Blackview MEGA  1

 It was announced & released on November 2023.